 In 3rd Edition druids could have any alignment which was at least one part Neutral i.e. Neutral Good, Lawful Neutral, True Neutral, Chaotic Neutral or Neutral Evil.

-In 4th Edition a druid’s alignment must match the deity they worship, but given that druids draw on the Primal Spirits rather than deities, they can be any alignment.
+In 4th Edition a druid’s alignment must match their deity, but given that druids draw on the Primal Spirits rather than deities, they can be any alignment.

 In Dungeons and Dragons 5th Edition, druids can be any alignment.